The Daily Walk with Love

 in 1st book as pope

-The Daily Walk with Miracles, updated September 19, 2016, by Paul Evans.
-Video Casting Crowns – Who Am I courtesy of jkstar09 and YouTube.
+The Daily Walk with Love (Link to Home page and blog), updated May 6, 2020, by Paul Evans.
+Video is Casting Crowns – Who Am I, courtesy of jkstar09 and YouTube.
 Brothers and Sisters, Peace, Love, Forgiveness, Understanding, Toleration and Acceptance: Let us TRULY Love God and Love Our Neighbors as Ourselves, without Prejudice or Hypocrisy!

-The Daily Bible verse for September 19th at the Official King James Bible online Psalms 29: 2 — “Give unto the LORD the glory due unto his name; worship the LORD in the beauty of holiness.“
+The Daily Bible verse for this article at the Official King James Bible online Psalms 29: 2 — “Give unto the LORD the glory due unto his name; worship the LORD in the beauty of holiness.”
+Another verse which has sustained me lately is Proverbs 3: 3, “Mercy and Truth: Bind them around your heart.“

 Pope Francis’ new book is sometimes translated as “The Name of God is Mercy (Amazon.com).